Fedosin/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 Each cloud provider will be hosted under its own repository.
 Those repositories will be initially bootstrapped by forking upstream ones.
 The `CVO` will be responsible for provisioning static resources, such as `SA`, `RBAC`, `ServiceMonitors` for metrics, etc..

+The operator will also be responsible for constructing and creating `Deployment` for the cloud providers.

 Those repositories will also contain cloud-provider specific code, and a set of binaries for each of them to build and run.
 Each provider will be build inside a single image, which will be included in the release payload.
 The responsibility for the operator will be to choose which provider image should be used in a cluster at any moment.

 #### CCM migration from KCM pod

-Currenly the cloud-specidic controller loops are running inside the `kcm` `Pod`.
+Currently the cloud-specific controller loops are running inside the `kcm` `Pod`.
 We need to preserve leadership over these parts during migration process.
 This includes migration from the `openshift-kube-controller-manager` namespace to the `openshift-cloud-controller-manager` namespace, which is not possible with current `leader-election` implementation.

-Upstream [proposal](https://github.com/kubernetes/enhancements/blob/473d6a094f07e399079d1ce4698d6e52ddcc1567/keps/sig-cloud-provider/20190422-cloud-controller-manager-migration.md#motivation) describes the main implementaion details for `Lease` resource.
+Upstream [proposal](https://github.com/kubernetes/enhancements/blob/473d6a094f07e399079d1ce4698d6e52ddcc1567/keps/sig-cloud-provider/20190422-cloud-controller-manager-migration.md#motivation) describes the main implementation details for `Lease` resource.
 This cluster-scoped resource maintains cross-namespaced component leadership, and would help Openshift to preserve HA during migration from the in-tree to the out-of-tree.

-**TBD how the provider deployments will be constructed by the operator**

 #### Credentials management